 Place 2 more colours in between and the simultaneous effect is altered.
 The green begins to take on an orange cast (the compliment to blue) and the red is pushed toward violet (the compliment of yellow)

 Contrast of light and dark: Hues that have been tinted (white added) vs ones that have been toned (compliment ‘gray’ or black and white ‘grey’ added), or shaded (black added)

 This yellow green is tinted on the top half, and toned on the bottom half.
 Notice also the black and white grey surround acts as a host for the compliment of yellow green which is a reddish violet.
-Subtle, but there.
+Subtle, but it is there.

 Contrast of cool and warm: Violets and blues and blue greens are cool, reds oranges and yellows are warm.
 Each colour has a warm and cool side.
-Below is an orange and blue of equal tone (light or dark)
+Below is an orange and blue of equal value (light or dark)

 Contrast of extension: A small dot of yellow will seem brighter when surrounded in a sea of violet.

 Contrast of compliments: Direct compliments on the colour wheel e.g Blue and Orange or more subtle triads and even quadrants on the colour wheel.
 A split complimentary can be red-orange, yellow-orange, blue.

 Contrast of hue: Using adjacent colours analogously.
 This can be done in small steps to depict a gradation or a glowing effect, or with larger steps to give a bolder more contrasting effect.
 Yellow, Blue, Red would be extreme contrast (in fact, a primary triad).
 More subtle would be yellow, yellow orange, orange.